-Suggested Actions for People Who Have Experienced Sexual Harassment i.
-ENSURE YOUR PHYSICAL SAFETY.
+Suggested Actions for People Who Have Experienced Sexual Harassment

 If you have experienced Sexual Harassment, WCC's first priority is to help you take steps to address your safety, medical needs and emotional well-being.
 You are encouraged to take the following actions, as applicable, regardless of whether you have made a decision about whether to pursue a criminal or WCC complaint.